gnishimirwe/gnishimirwe/README.md

 - 👋 Hi, I’m @gnishimirwe
 - 👀 I’m interested in #DataScience
 - 🌱 I’m currently learning #AI and DeepLearning
-- 💞️ I’m looking to collaborate on #Models
+- 💞️ I’m looking to collaborate on #ML Models
 - 📫 How to reach me #gnishimirwe@gmail.com

 <!---